ScottTeran/fwa-advisor-land/README.md

-This is a landimg page for financial advisors interested in "succession planning."
+This is a landing page for financial advisors interested in "succession planning."